When Was Juvenile Justice System Created

 Addressing Racial and Ethnic Disparities

 Racial and ethnic disparities remain a persistent problem in the juvenile justice system.
-Studies have shown that youth of color are disproportionately arrested, detained, and incarcerated compared to their white counterparts.
+So studies have shown that youth of color are disproportionately arrested, detained, and incarcerated compared to their white counterparts.
 Addressing these disparities requires a multi-faceted approach, including implicit bias training for juvenile justice professionals, culturally responsive programming, and policies that promote fairness and equity.

 Technology and Data Analytics